Can We Live on Mars? | Science Me

 Can We Live on Mars?

-With these catastrophic threats hanging over us, our security as a species falls to colonising other planets and moons.
+With these catastrophic threats hanging over us, our security as a species ultimately falls to colonising other planets and moons.
 The 100-year timeframe may be alarmist—but then again, things are really hotting up for humanity.
 And there's everything at stake.

 Life on Earth evolved over billions of years under specific environmental conditions including temperature, pressure, and gravity.
 Even if it were possible for humans to biologically adapt to live on Mars, it would take us vast evolutionary timeframes to do so.

 The solution is to adapt Mars to our bodies instead.
 And this is where the biggest challenges lie—because in several critical ways, Mars is very different from Earth.
+Some of the biggest differences are:

 Earth vs Mars: comparison of day length, year length, mass, gravity, sunlight, and oxygen